Ain't Them Bodies Saints (soundtrack): Reception

-A. O. Scott of The New York Times wrote "The musical score, by Daniel Hart, is too often busy and insistent when the film needs it to be plaintive and spare."
-Mark Kermode of The Guardian wrote "composer Daniel Hart tips his hat toward the work of Warren Ellis and Nick Cave.
+A. O. Scott of The New York Times wrote: "The musical score, by Daniel Hart, is too often busy and insistent when the film needs it to be plaintive and spare."
+Mark Kermode of The Guardian wrote: "composer Daniel Hart tips his hat toward the work of Warren Ellis and Nick Cave.
 The rhythmic hand-claps that accompany key pieces are particularly evocative, reminiscent of Jonny Greenwood's percussive violin-picking in There Will Be Blood – edgy, insistent and unsettling."
-Adam Woodward, in his review for Little White Lies, wrote "Daniel Hart’s ubiquitous score of nervy, tiptoeing strings and soft handclaps gives the film a dream-like quality."
+Adam Woodward, in his review for Little White Lies, wrote: "Daniel Hart’s ubiquitous score of nervy, tiptoeing strings and soft handclaps gives the film a dream-like quality."
 Christy Lemire of RogerEbert.com called the score as "highly inventive" and opined that it "enhances the rapturous experience".
 Todd McCarthy of The Hollywood Reporter described it as "an emphatically original score [...] that employs an enormous variety of unusual motifs that impressively coalesce into a memorable whole that doesn't use typical country or Southern music as a crutch."
-Eric Kohn of IndieWire wrote "Daniel Hart’s uplifting score heightens the emotional weight at hand".
-Critic based at Movie Music Mania wrote "Daniel Hart’s brilliant, inventive little score is perfectly in tune with the pulse of Ain’t Them Bodies Saints."
+Eric Kohn of IndieWire wrote: "Daniel Hart’s uplifting score heightens the emotional weight at hand".
+Critic based at Movie Music Mania wrote: "Daniel Hart’s brilliant, inventive little score is perfectly in tune with the pulse of Ain’t Them Bodies Saints."
 The score had been listed as one of the best film scores of 2013 by MTV, Den of Geek, and PopMatters.
-The album was ranked at number 9 on the Best Original Score or Soundtrack according to a survey from IndieWire Critics Poll.
+The album was ranked at number 9 on the Best Original Score or Soundtrack according to a survey from IndieWire Critic's Poll.